 Attention:

 Reported by: Name: Position:

 Country Program: Telephone contact:

 Email contact: Date of report:

-Type of incident A few words in order to classify the incident - i. harassment at military checkpoint, etc. ⇒ Description of incident e. mugging or traffic accident or
+Type of incident

+A few words in order to classify the incider harassment at military checkpoint, etc. nt - i.e. mugging or traffic accident or

+\Rightarrow

+Description of incident

-Date: Time:
+Date: T ime:

-Location: (draw on verso or attach a map if ne cessary)
+Location: (draw on verso or attach a map if necessary)

-What happened: Key information should include the victim (s).
-Who perpetrated, weaponry used actions of perpetrators ' ,
+What happened: Key information should include: who is the victim (s) and condition of the victim (s).
+Who perpetrated, weaponry used, apparent affiliation and post-incident actions of perpetrators...

 Action taken

-By police/security forces, by local authorities, b y CRS.
+By police/security forces, by local authorities, by CRS.
 Who was informed.
-Inquiry
+Inquiry...

 Impact on security & safety

-Consider the victim (s), the team, local partners agency's image s, beneficiaries, Country Program, the
+Consider the victim (s), the team, local partners, beneficiaries, Country Program, the agency's image...

-Lessons learned and proposed changes in sprocedures: security management and
+Lessons learned and proposed changes in security management and procedures:

+Faith.
+Action.
+Results.